Reduce use of Electricity

 - In Room #6 we separate from trash and recycle all cans, bottles, plastic, cardboard, metal, paper, junk mail, newspaper (recycle all empty toilet paper rolls :)) (can YOU find Room #6?)

-- Use second side of printed materials for internal documentation and record-keeping (Your receipt will be printed on fresh paper to avoid compromising our guest information :))
+- We use second side of printed materials for internal documentation and notes.

-- Save and compost leaves, grass clippings, and kitchen scraps (did you see my handy-dandy grass & leaf sweeper?)
+- We save and compost leaves, grass clippings, and kitchen scraps (did you see my handy-dandy grass & leaf sweeper?)

-- Encourage guests to reuse towels to reduce water and electric consumption (most guests participate and are happy to know we care about the environment)
+- We encourage guests to reuse towels to reduce water and electric consumption (most guests participate and are happy to know we care about the environment)

-- Reduce trash waste by providing guest rooms with dispensers for bulk soap and shampoo (how many drawers full of tiny soaps and shampoo bottles do you need?)
+- We reduce trash waste by providing guest rooms with dispensers for bulk soap and shampoo (how many drawers full of tiny soaps and shampoo bottles do you need?)

-- Installing ceiling fans to reduce the need for use of air-conditioners.
+- We installed ceiling fans in every guest room to reduce the need for use of air-conditioners.

-- Ask guests and housekeepers to run a/c fan on low when guests are not here.
+- We ask guests and housekeepers to run a/c fan on low when guests are not here.

-- Use glasses and ceramic mugs rather than plastic throwaways.
+- We use glasses and ceramic mugs rather than plastic throwaways.

-- Purchase local and organic when possible (we would grow our own mango tree if possible)
+- We purchase local and organic when possible (we would grow our own mango tree if possible)

-- Use cloth grocery bags to reduce plastic bags
+- We use cloth grocery bags to reduce plastic bag use.

-- Use low water consumption practices and appliances
+- We use low water consumption practices and appliances

 - Vinegar works wonders – Vinegar, water, and a spot of dish detergent make a great glass cleaner

-- Prolong the use of materials (building, dishes, furniture) by allowing non-harmful chips and dings and by repairing instead of replacing where possible (did grandma have perfect dishes? –oh yeah; we ARE using her dishes)
+- We prolong the use of materials (building, dishes, furniture) by allowing non-harmful chips and dings and by repairing instead of replacing where possible (did grandma have perfect dishes? –oh yeah; we ARE using her dishes)

-- Repurpose containers and other items to delay recycle or landfill (gallon plastic containers make nice toilet brush holders, gallon coffee tins make nice storage containers)
+- We repurpose containers and other items to delay recycle or landfill (gallon plastic containers make nice toilet brush holders, gallon coffee tins make nice storage containers)